giove91/multi-table-tournament/guide.md

 Tables have a priority, which is an integer number between 0 and 100.
 Tables with a higher priority are preferred, during round generation.

 Tables can be added and edited also during the tournament.
 If the priority is changed, this will only affect future round generation.
-Do not delete a table which is used in at least one match, because this would delete all these matches.
+If you delete a table, all the matches that use this table become table-less.

 ## Create new rounds